Open letter to our users, supporters, and communities:

 Our library’s first home in San Jose, CA

-PlaneTree Health Library today
+PlaneTree Health Library 2017 – 2024

-Information services have changed drastically in the last three decades.
+Information services changed drastically in the last three decades.
 When PlaneTree Health Library first opened in 1989, patients and consumers had limited access to health information — today’s biggest challenge is to identify the best health information within a flood of online search results.
 In 2017 our Board of Directors decided to build an all-online library, where expert librarians collect the most trustworthy, accurate, and free-to-view links and arrange them in the most patient-friendly way to meet the needs of people in our communities.

 Later Life Guides: